Clasp technology to knot homology via the affine Grassmannian: The representation and tangle invariants

-To show that we have an invariant it suffices to check the relations in figure (\ref{fig:2}) where the strands are labeled by arbitrary fundamental weights.
+To show that we have an invariant it suffices to check the relations in figure (\ref{fig:2}) where the strands are labeled by arbitrary fundamental weights and orientations.
 One also needs to check isotopy relations involving changing the height of crossings, caps and cups which are far apart (for example, the right most relation in the second line of figure (\ref{fig:2})).
 However, these isotopy relations are clear because the functors $E_i, F_i$ commute with $E_j, F_j$ if $|i-j|>1$.
-The other relations above are equivalent to the following identities. \begin{itemize} \item {\bf (R0)}: The compositions
+We now prove the remaining relations.